tonysm/importmap-laravel/README.md

 If you're using Laravel Sail, make sure you prefix that command with `sail` as the symlink needs to be created inside the container.

-The symlink is only registered on local environments.
+The symlink is only registered in local environments.
 For production, it's recommended to run the `importmap:optimize` command instead:

 ```php
 php artisan importmap:optimize
 ```

 This should scan all your pinned files/folders (no URLs) and publish them to `public/dist/js`, adding a digest based on the file's content to the file name - so something like `public/dist/js/app-123123.js`, and then generate a `.importmap-manifest.json` file in the `public/` folder.
-This file will get presence over your pins.
-If you run that by accident in development, make sure you delete that file or simply run `php artisan importmap:clear`, which should get rid of it.
-You may also want to add `/public/dist` to your `.gitignore` file, as well as `*importmap-manifest.json`.
+This file will get precedence over your pins.
+If you run that by accident in development, manually delete that file or run `php artisan importmap:clear`, which should delete it for you.
+You may also want to add the `/public/dist` path and the `*importmap-manifest.json` file to your `.gitignore` file.

 ## Usage